matthew-brett/transforms3d/doc/naming_conventions.rst

 In the code, we try to abbreviate common concepts in a standard way.

-* *aff*  - 4x4 :term:`affine matrix` for operating on homogenous coordinates
+* *aff*  - 4 x 4 :term:`affine matrix` for operating on homogenous coordinates
   of shape (4,) or (4, N);
-* *mat* - 3x3 transformation matrix for operating on non-homogenous coordinate vectors of shape (3,) or (3, N).
+* *mat* - 3 x 3 transformation matrix for operating on non-homogenous
+  coordinate vectors of shape (3,) or (3, N).
 A :term:`rotation matrix` is an example of a transformation matrix;
 * *euler* - :term:`euler angles` - sequence of three scalars giving rotations